flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

     - The PFD displays the LOC and glide scales and deviation symbol, if there is a valid /LS or GLS signal.
     - Check that the /LS/GLS identification is displayed on the PFD.
 - `RAD NAVAIDS` (`RNAV` page on MCDU): Selected/Identified
     - Ensure that appropriate radio NAVAIDS are tuned and identified.
-The A32NX is capable of autotuning to the correct frequency.
+The A380X is capable of autotuning to the correct frequency.
     - For NDB approaches, manually select the reference NAVAID.

 #### Approach Checklist

 ![Approach Checklist](../assets/beginner-guide/descent/Approach-checklist.png "Approach Checklist"){loading=lazy width=40%}

-#### Cabin Crew
+??? tip "Cabin Crew"

     In real life, the cabin crew will be asked to prepare the cabin for landing at some point during the descent.
 The exact moment and process might differ between airlines, but most seem to do this when the Seatbelt Signs are turned on (typically at the latest at 10 000 ft).

-The Cabin Crew will notify the pilots either by a "Cabin Ready" button (A320neo) or by a call to the cockpit (A320ceo) once they are ready and strapped in themselves.
+    The Cabin Crew will notify the pilots either by a "Cabin Ready" button (A380) or by a call to the cockpit (---) once they are ready and strapped in themselves.
 Typically, we will be in final approach by that time.

+    <p style="color:yellow; font-size:18px;">TODO: check SOP for updated 380 cabin crew</p>

 This concludes *Starting the Descent*.